 Northern Border Pipeline has developed a plan, which will be modified as events warrant, to address Year 2000 problems.
 This plan is designed to take reasonable steps to prevent mission-critical functions from being impaired due to the Year 2000 problem.
-Mission critical functions are pipeline operations conducted in a manner that is safe for personnel and the public.
-Pipeline operations include:

-- the flow of natural gas through the pipeline with the operation of thirteen natural gas fired compressor stations, - two electric powered compressor stations, - measurement stations for receipt and delivery of gas, and - the supervisory control and data acquisition computer system.
+Mission critical functions are pipeline operations, operated in a manner that is safe for personnel and the public.
+Pipeline operations include the flow of natural gas through the pipeline with the operation of thirteen natural gas fired compressor stations, two electric powered compressor stations, measurement stations for receipt and delivery of gas and the supervisory control and data acquisition computer system.

 Northern Border Pipeline is committed to allocating the resources necessary to implement this plan.
 A core team of individuals has been established to implement and complete the plan.
-The plan includes:

-- developing a comprehensive component inventory of computer hardware, software, embedded chips and third-party interfaces; - assessing the risk of non-compliance of each component; - identifying the impact of any component failure; - assessing Year 2000 compliance of each component; - identifying and implementing solutions for non-compliance of components; - testing of solutions implemented; and

-- developing contingency plans for critical components and systems.
+The plan includes developing a comprehensive component inventory of computer hardware, software, embedded chips and third-party interfaces; assessing the risk of non-compliance of each component; identifying the impact of any component failure; assessing Year 2000 compliance of each component; identifying and implementing solutions for non-compliance of components; testing of solutions implemented; and developing contingency plans for critical components and systems.

-As of February 1999, Northern Border Pipeline has identified, inventoried, and assessed computer software, hardware, embedded chips, and third-party interfaces.
+As of February 1999, computer software, hardware, embedded chips, and third-party interfaces have been identified, inventoried, and assessed.
 Where necessary, remediation, replacement, or adequate work-arounds have been identified and implemented or are in the process of being implemented.
 The workaround Northern Border Pipeline has employed in very limited instances is to turn the system clocks back to a past date so that the systems will not roll-over to the year 2000 for several years.
-System clocks would be turned back at two compressor stations that have an older control system that has not been upgraded.
-TC Pipelines believes that there is limited risk involved with turning the clocks back on these computer systems because all functions are local to the station and their operations are not dependent on knowing the exact date.
-This strategy allows the computers to continue to function until replaced.

-At this time, TC PipeLines believes that Northern Border Pipeline's plan to ensure that their mission critical systems are Year 2000 ready is appropriate.
-As far as non-mission critical systems, it is TC PipeLines' understanding that at the current time the systems are approximately 90% Year 2000 ready, based on the work effort involved.
+At this time, TC PipeLines believes that all of Northern Border Pipeline's mission critical systems are Year 2000 ready.
+As far as non-mission critical systems, TC PipeLines estimates that at the current time the systems are approximately 90% Year 2000 ready, based on the work effort involved.
 Additional work remaining consists primarily of completing upgrades of certain off-the-shelf software.